Fit as a Mama Bear

 Steel bowl of egg and hazelnut flour with a form in it.

 Step 1: Pour wet into dry and mix until combined.
-Let sit for 2-3 minutes to let the arrowroot absorb.
+Let it sit for 2-3 minutes to let the arrowroot absorb.

 Ball of sugar cookie dough wrapped in plastic with ingredients behind it.